roq-trading/roq-kraken-futures/src/roq/kraken_futures/index.rst

 Comments
 --------

-* Order updates has no information about last traded price/quantity and total average price

-* There is a race between REST (ack) and WebSocket (update) for order actions

-* Some uncertainty around edit/cancel order and execution response

 * Statistics are using relative funding rates to be compatible with other exchanges

-* Aggressive orders may only report the fills on the WS channel (an open order never exists).
+* Aggressive orders may only report fills on the WS channel (an open order never exists).
-  This is an issue because we can potentially lose the REST response and never be able to update the order status.
+  This is an issue because we can potentially lose the REST response and then never be able to update the order status.
-  And artificial :code:`OrderUpdate` is therefore injected when receiving fills from the WS channel.
+  An artificial :code:`OrderUpdate` is therefore injected when receiving fills from the WS channel.

+* Order updates have no information about last traded price/quantity and total average price.
+  Although attempts are made to compute the right average price, this is not always possible and errors should be expected.